 If you decide an electric flosser isn't for you, make sure you check out our article on proper flossing techniques with traditional floss, so that you can still take care of your gums.

 But if you've decided to take the plunge, you'll find you have a lot of choices to make.
 Waterpik is a great brand with a good range of flossers to suit every need.
 Since Waterpik reviews of the flosser + toothbrush units are not that great, we recommend buying the two separately unless you really want an all-in-one product.
 Decide between cordless and countertop depending on your bathroom space, plugs, and how much you travel.

-Waterpiks aren't the cheapest brand out there, and if you'd rather spend a little less then you'll find MyDenTeeth is one of the more affordable models that's still great to use.
+Waterpiks aren't the cheapest brand out there, so if you'd rather spend a little less you can check out our Oral-B water flosser review.